 *

-One day, as the housekeeper boy went through the usual morning routine of entering the back door of the hotel, clocking in and heading to the laundry room to grab his rags and clean mop for the day, he was just turning to head to the fourth floor office where he picks up his work sheet every morning, when a swinging door in the basement opened.
+One day, as the housekeeping boy went through the usual morning routine of entering the back door of the hotel, clocking in and heading to the laundry room to grab his rags and clean mop for the day, he was just turning to head to the fourth floor office where he picks up his work sheet every morning, when a swinging door in the basement opened.
 Behind the door, the boy always suspected the kitchen.
 But now an unexpected thing happened.
 Behind the door, which swung ajar, he saw a stage with theatre lights.
 He was backstage.
 He passed by here every day, but he had no idea that there was a stage inside.

 And out the door came waiter after waiter with the remnants of the cleared breakfast tables.

-Window to Reality
+Window to reality

-by Nikolett Pataki
+Nikolett Pataki

 B woke up at 4am, as usual.
 Loved these lazy hours when she felt as if she would have beaten the world.
 She’s got time to catch up with herself, have proper space for her thoughts and ideas.